 Full-time students in the two-year program of study begin the concentration placement in the fall after completion of all generalist course work, including generalist field.
-Fulltime advanced standing students begin the concentration placement in the fall after completion of required summer coursework.
+Full-time advanced standing students begin the concentration placement in the fall after completion of required summer coursework.
 It is strongly recommended that applicants who will be employed more than 20 hours per week select one of the part time program options.

-Full -time students are in concentration field practice for two semesters, fall and spring.
+Full-time students are in concentration field practice for two semesters, fall and spring.
 Students must complete a total of 12 credit hours and 600 clock hours in concentration field or 300 clock hours per semester.
 On occasion, full-time students may request the option to extend field over three semesters.
-Full-time students who are requesting to extend field over three semesters must seek the approval of the UT Field Coordinator.
+Exceptions to this Program of Study must be approved by the student's Advisor and UT Field Coordinator.
+Additionally, there must be resources available to provide liaison support over the additional semester.

 One or more of the following criteria are used in evaluating a full-time student request to extend field practice over more than 2 semesters.